 - Would you rather be a cloud or a wave? - · What does it feel like when you feel the wind across your face? - What sounds can you hear?
 Which is your favourite?
-Which sound do you dislike the most? - Eye spy with my outdoor eye, something beginning with.... - · If a tree could talk, what do you think it would say? - If the ocean could talk, what would it sound like?
+Which sound do you dislike the most? - · Eye spy with my outdoor eye, something beginning with.... - · If a tree could talk, what do you think it would say? - If the ocean could talk, what would it sound like?
 What would it say? - How many natural items can you find that are red?
 Green?
 Brown?
-Blue- can you find ten of each? - · Why can you see your reflection in the water? - If the sunshine was a feeling which one would it be, why? - · If the wind was a feeling, which ones would it be? - What do you think is at the end of a rainbow?
+Blue- can you find ten of each? - · Why can you see your reflection in the water? - If the sunshine was a feeling which one would it be, why? - If the wind was a feeling, which ones would it be? - What do you think is at the end of a rainbow?
 And how do you get there?

-Ping pong counting Start counting and ask your child to reply with the next or previous number.
-For example, if you say 19 the child says 20 or you say 30 and they say 29.
+Ping pong counting Start counting and ask the children to reply with the next number.
+For example, if you say 11 the child says 12 and so on.
 Walk and skip as you do this activity.
-Develop this to include counting in 2s, 5s and 10s.
+Develop this to counting in 2s or 10s.